Duration 8 days / 7 nights

 About this tour

 Alsace and its vineyards, the Vosges mountains and their natural park, the Alps and their winding roads with the most impressive hairpin turns, the fantastic Gorges du Verdon canyon...
-Thanks to this self-guided motorcycle tour from Strasbourg to Marseille, Universal Riders invites you to discover the most beautiful roads of eastern and southern France on a luxury motorcycle.
+Thanks to this self-guided motorcycle tour from Strasbourg to Marseille, Universal Riders invites you to discover the most beautiful roads of Eastern and Southern France on a high-end motorcycle.

-This 8 days self-guided tour, to do one way or the other, will also ride you through the beautiful landscapes of the Swiss Jura and have you create many memories, both cultural and gastronomic.
-Then, open your eyes and take full advantage of the trip: this route is to do at least once in your life as a biker.
+This 8 days self-guided tour, to plan one way or the other, will also drive you through the beautiful landscapes of the Swiss Jura and have you create many memories, both cultural and gastronomic.
+Then, open your eyes and take full advantage of the trip: this route is a real "to do" at least once in your life as a biker.

 Discover the beautiful city of Strasbourg

 You decided to begin this self guided tour from Strasbourg?
 Then head to our Universal Riders agency to finalize the last details of the trip.

 After meeting your new ride, you'll have time to explore Strasbourg, which historic heart, the Big Isle, has been declared World Heritage by UNESCO.
 At the heart of this neighborhood you may like to admire the magnificent Strasbourg Cathedral, with its 142 meters height.

 Fans of timbered houses, do not miss the neighborhood of Petite France, located along the Isle.
 It will offer a real panorama of the Rhenish Renaissance.

 Finally, if required, be aware that a free shuttle can pick you up at the station or the airport.